Hexalogy/docker-valheim/README.md

 4. Open docker-compose.yml and edit the WORLD property (line 12) to match the name of your .db/.fwl files.

-5. Open **./valheim/server/start-server.sh** and edit the name of the World so it match.
+5. Open **./valheim/server/start-server.sh** and edit the name of the World so it match

 ```
 ./valheim_server.x86_64 -name "[NAME]" -port 2456 -world "[WORLD]" -password "[PASSWORD]"